Who is affected by the regulations?

 I purchase imported products from a UK supplier.
 Do I have to pick up the importer's rolled-up obligation?

 The obligation will lie with the person who first takes legal ownership of the packaging when it enters the UK.
-Rolled-up obligation means taking responsibility for any preceeding packaging activities which took place abroad prior to the goods arriving in the UK.
+Rolled-up obligation means taking responsibility for any preceding packaging activities which took place abroad prior to the goods arriving in the UK.

 Is anyone exempt from the Regulations?